 Why Is A Will Important?

 Benefits of Writing a Will with the Assistance of a Wills Lawyer

 Having a last will and testament is beneficial for many reasons, among them:

 - It allows the individual to choose the executor of their estate.
 The executor is the person who will be responsible for carrying out the wishes contained in the will.
-If there is no executor chosen, the court will choose one for you, which is what many people seek to avoid
+If there is no executor chosen, the court will choose one for you, which is what many people seek to avoid.

 - Having a will helps navigate the probate process.
 Probate is the court supervised process of disturbing the assets of the deceased.
-Without a will in place, probate can become very complicated
+Without a will in place, probate can become very complicated.

 - A will allows you to designate who will be the guardian of your minor children and who will be the guardian of any property left to minor children.
-Without a will, the state will decide
+Without a will, the state will decide.

-- A will allows you to specify your funeral wishes, taking the stress and decision making off of your family
+- A will allows you to specify your funeral wishes, taking the stress and decision making off of your family.

-- A will can also designate things that are often overlooked, such as the distribution of assets outside the family or who will be the caretaker of your pet
+- A will can also designate things that are often overlooked, such as the distribution of assets outside the family or who will be the caretaker of your pet.